Formed in 1938, the New Zealand Deerstalkers’ Association is the recognised National body representing and speaking for New Zealand hunters generally.

 - Participate in their local Search & Rescue organisation

-A Headquarters Branch is also available for any person who is unable to, or does not wish to, belong to a local branch.
+A direct branch is also available for any person who is unable to, or does not wish to belong to a local branch.

 The Association holds a Conference annually, in the first week of July, which serves as its Annual General Meeting.
 At the Conference, a National Executive is elected to administer the affairs of the Association.